youngeunkwon0405/RL/docs/design-docs/loss_functions.md

 which is, in general, not equivalent to the full-batch loss.
 To fix this, we need each microbatch to have information about how many tokens are in the other microbatches in the global batch.

 In NeMo-RL, this information is passed to the loss function directly.
 Each loss function is expected to fall into one of two categories, token-level or sample-level, which is an attribute of the loss function itself (see [loss_functions.py](../../nemo_reinforcer/algorithms/loss_functions.py) for some examples).
-The policy then uses this information to compute the global normalization factor using th full batch (for token-level losses, this is the total number of tokens in the batch.
+The policy then uses this information to compute the global normalization factor using the full batch (for token-level losses, this is the total number of tokens in the batch.
 For sample-level losses, this is the number of valid samples in the batch).
 The normalization factor is then passed to the loss function, which uses it to normalize the microbatch loss.
 To get the loss for the global batch, the policy simply sums across all microbatch losses.

 For our simple example above, this would look like: